fallen-icarus/cardano-loans/GettingStarted.md

 Updating the lender address requires the following steps:
 1. Calculate the invalid-hereafter slot number based on the loan's expiration.
 1. The Key NFT must be sent to the new address in this transaction.
-If updating multiple UTxOs, each Key NFT must get their own outputs.
+If updating multiple UTxOs, each Key NFT must get their own output.
 3. Create the required spending script redeemer.
 3. Create the required observer script redeemer.
 3. Create the post-payment ActiveDatum for each update made.